omnicolor/commlink/README.md

 ## Running tests and static analysis

-All of the automated tests can be run through composer:
+Almost all of the automated tests can be run through composer:

 ```shell
 $ composer all
 ```
+would run lint, phpcs, php-cs-fixer, phpstan, psalm, coverage, and lint-openapi.

 If you'd like to run an individual check:
 * `coverage` - Build a [PHPUnit](https://phpunit.readthedocs.io/) code coverage